 Other iron rich foods for your baby at this stage: strips of braised beef, slices of iron fortified tofu, fortified pasta, broccoli, large flakes of cooked fish.

-Iron rich foods for an older baby
+Iron rich finger foods for an older baby

 At 8-10 months most babies can use their fingers to pick up smaller pieces of food.
 They also get better at chewing and swallowing.
 At this point, including iron rich food in their diets becomes easier.